Personal finance education is often called the key to increasing the financial stability of millions of Americans.

 While each of us can study personal finance from books, blogs, YouTube, or other sources, the role of government should not be overlooked.

-But finance is taught mostly in institutions of higher education.
+However, finance is taught mostly in higher education institutions.
 And the educational process uses such complex terminology and such distant examples that many academic people simply cannot retell simple things in simple words.

 It’s a comical situation.
 While millions of Americans need to study personal finance, in some cases from scratch, other people need to master unlearning and simplification!